VictorSuciu/ML-Library/README.md

 This is a small machine learning library.
 I am builing it to improve my understanding of the math and algorithms used in ML.
 This library will be continually updated as I learn new things.

+## Who is this for?

+This library is meant to help educators and students learn more about machine learning and neural networks.
+Users can make gif animations of the training process, as shown below, which helps make sense of what "learning" really looks like.

 ![moons dataset sample image](https://github.com/VictorSuciu/README-Assets/blob/master/ML-Library/moons_gif.gif)

 > Multlayer perceptron with Adam optimizer over the moons dataset.